PeshekDotDev/authentik/website/docs/add-secure-apps/flows-stages/stages/user_logout.md

 authentik_version: "2025.8.0"
 ---

-The User Logout stage terminates the user's session in authentik and triggers Single Logout (SLO) for configured service providers.
+The User Logout stage terminates the user's session in authentik and, for configured service providers, triggers Single Logout (SLO).

 ## Provider Logout Integration